michael2012z/BitBible/markdown/Etheridge/files/Gal.md

 3. Titos also who was with me, who was an Aramoya, was not constrained to be circumcised.

-4. But on account of false brethren, who entered upon us that they might espy the liberty which we have in Jeshu Meshiha as that they might bring meWALTON reads, " us" into subjection;
+4. But on account of false brethren, who entered upon us that they might espy the liberty which we have in Jeshu Meshiha as that they might bring me

-5. yet not for the spaceOr, the fulness of an hour of an hour did we cast ourselves down to be subject to them; that the truth of the gospel might continue with you.
+5. yet not for the space

 6. But, they who were considered to be somewhat,---but what they were I care not, for Aloha accepteth not men?s faces,---they themselves added nothing unto me;

-7. but otherwise: for seeing that I was intrusted with the gospel of the uncircumcision, as Kipha was intrusted withthat of the circumcision;
+7. but otherwise: for seeing that I was intrusted with the gospel of the uncircumcision, as Kipha was intrusted with

 8. ---for he who wrought effectually with Kipha for the apostleship of the circumcision, wrought effectually also with me for the apostleship of the Gentiles;